-Condenser mics have a really good frequency response and have the ability to reproduce sound accurately in it’s most purist form.
+Condenser mics have a really good frequency response and have the ability to reproduce sound accurately in its purest form.

 Condenser mics can be pretty expensive depending on what brand you shop for but, thanks to the advancements in technology there is now a good mic in every price range.

-Some condenser mics come with phantom power boxes but if yours doesn’t don’t worry as phantom power also comes pre built in with your mixer, mic preamp or audio interface.
+Some condenser mics come with phantom power boxes but if yours doesn’t don’t worry as phantom power also comes built-in with your mixer, mic preamp, or audio interface.

 While shopping for condenser mics you’ll run into 3 different types: USB Condenser Mics, Small Diaphragm & Large Diaphragm